Marcos Ambrose: V8 Supercars

-This crash, combined with a poor performance on the Surfers Paradise Street Circuit arguably lost him a third straight title.
+This crash, combined with a poor performance on the Surfers Paradise Street Circuit possibly lost him a third straight title.
 He thereafter supported teammate Russell Ingall's title bid successfully, and the two helped Ford and Stone Brothers Racing take the Drivers, Teams, and Manufacturer's championships.
 Ambrose finished third in the championship behind Ingall and fellow Ford driver Craig Lowndes.